BabyRuth Logo

 BabyRuth Logo 1963

 The logo introduced in 1953 remained unchanged for nearly ten years.
 In 1963, it underwent modifications, accompanying a new phase of the company’s development and aligning with new identity trends.
-Three elements were most transformed: color, font, and text types.
+The three elements that were most transformed were color, font, and text types.

 The brand name is written in red on a light background and placed on a unified geometric plane.
 All letters are capitalized and graphically distinctive.
 Some have rounded corners and elements, while others feature sharp angles.
 The brand name appears more than five times on a single logo in various styles.

 The numerical price, which first appeared on the logo almost 20 years earlier, was reintroduced.
-It remains in the same place—between the words “Baby” and “Ruth.”
-The price “5¢” is highlighted in white on a blue background and enclosed in a diamond-shaped frame.
+It remains in the same place between the words “Baby” and “Ruth.”
+The price “5¢” is highlighted in white on a blue background and framed in a diamond shape.
 A curious customer can find the ingredients and nutritional information of the sweets on the logo.

 The sailor boy is absent from the new logo, leaving his disappearance a mystery.